 A message is recorded on this line early in the morning if the College is delaying or cancelling classes due to weather or another emergency.

-The transportation fee paid by all students covers the cost of a campus shuttle bus that runs to the Transit Center in White Plains and to shopping areas in Rye and Port Chester.
-Schedule and other information is here.
+The transportation fee paid by all students covers the cost of a campus shuttle bus that runs to White Plains and Port Chester.
+More information can be found here.

 All vehicles parked on campus, including those of commuter students, must have a parking permit.
-Permits can be obtained from the Parking & Transportation Office located at Campus Center North Room 1014.
-Be sure to bring your car’s registration and More Card (student ID) when you are buying your permit.
+Permits can be obtained from the Parking & Transportation Office located at Campus Center North Room 1014 or online.
+For information on purchasing a permit or for parking rules and regulations, please see the parking page here.

 All campus events hosted by the Office of Residence Life (that are not held in the residence halls), the Purchase Student Government Association, the Office of Student Life, or any student club or organization, are open to all students.
 This includes Pancake Madness before finals each semester, GLBTU's Fall Ball & Striptease, and the annual Culture Shock event.